-When there is a public comment on a Ticket, an email will be built like this
+When a user publicly comments on a Ticket, an email will be built like this:

 - TO: Customer Email and Additional Emails unless:

-- BCC: The technician that is assigned the ticket (unless it's you).
-This setting is native to Syncro and cannot be turned off.
+- BCC: The technician that is assigned to the ticket (unless it's you).
+This setting cannot be turned off.

-*These will not appear in the communication log as emailed
+Ticket comments will not appear in the communication log as emailed.

-When you schedule a field job it sends an email (from the field jobs page or new ticket page)
+When you schedule an appointment it sends an email (from the Calendar page or new ticket page).

 - TO: Customer and additional emails

 - BCC: Private Staff Email.
 Private Staff Email can be specified in More > Admin > Tickets - Preferences > Additional Settings.

 These are controlled via the Do not Email (or invite) checkbox on the new ticket form, and the Do not email this appointment invitation checkbox on a New Appointment form, so if you set the new ticket to "not email" the initial problem, it will not send the appointment email.